PriyankaaNigam/AI-Data-Unlocked/CFPB_Complaint_Analysis/SQL_queries_and_results.md

 **Insight:**

 - **Credit Reporting** is the most common source of consumer complaints, constituting more than 55% of total complaints.
-- Inaccurate or disputed reported are major pain point for consumers.
+- Inaccurate or disputed reported are major pain points for consumers.
 - Suggests need for better credit data accuracy and dispute resolution.

 ### Query 3: How have complaint volumes changed over time?